 2026 Design-Build Workflow Study

-We’re conducting a short industry research study to better understand how design-build teams are handling workflow fragmentation, owner communication, and cross-phase alignment.
+We’re conducting a short study to better understand how design-build teams are handling workflow fragmentation, owner communication, and alignment between project phases.
 Share your experience in a 20–25 minute interview and receive a $50 Amazon gift card.

 Sunrise Systems team members at DBIA Conference 2026